BYLAWS OF THE DEMOCRATIC PARTY OF LEE COUNTY, FLORIDA

 4) Advise the Executive Secretary of any special meeting in sufficient time for the Executive Secretary to send notice of such meeting to the membership.

-5) Countersign all checks issued by the Treasurer unless previously signed by the Vice Chair in the County Chair’s absence.
+5) Countersign all checks issued by the Treasurer unless previously signed by the Vice Chair in the absence of the DEC Chair.

 6) Serve as a member of all standing committees and caucuses.

-7) Do all those things required of the County Chair by Florida Statute and the Charter and Bylaws of the FLORIDA DEMOCRATIC PARTY.
+7) Do all those things required of the County Chair by Florida Statute and the Charter and Bylaws of the Florida Democratic Party (FDP).

 8) Serve as the official spokesperson and represent the DEC whenever necessary or appropriate.